Professional Dusting and Cleaning Tips

 - Floor trim

-- Inside corners where pet hair, crumbs, and dust tend to settle
+- Inside corners where pet hair, crumbs, and dust collect

-These overlooked spots make a big difference in the overall clean look of the room.
+These often-overlooked spots make a big difference in how clean a room looks.

 Vacuum Last